TheLotter: Winners

 In December 2015, the story of an Iraqi man who won $6.4 million in the Oregon Megabucks lottery after purchasing his tickets at TheLotter was widely reported around the world.
 The win was controversial for a number of reasons.
 The Oregon Lottery launched an investigation into whether international lottery ticket sales were legal.
 Chuck Baumann, spokesman for the Oregon Lottery, said there were no restrictions on foreigners winning prizes in the lottery or buying tickets through an online agent.
 According to Jack Roberts, director of the Oregon Lottery, the winner had done nothing wrong and most importantly, had all six winning numbers on his ticket.
 The Oregon Lottery made an exception on the winner’s behalf in lieu of potential risks to his family in Iraq and allowed him to remain anonymous.

 In July 2017, Aura D. from Panama won a $30 million Florida Lotto jackpot after purchasing her ticket at TheLotter.

 United States

 TheLotter operates in the United States as TheLotter US and has its US headquarters registered as 101 Crawfords Corner Rd., Holmdel, New Jersey, 07733.
 Currently, TheLotter US offers its services in five states: Oregon, Minnesota, New York, New Jersey and Arizona.

 In New Jersey, TheLotter US is registered as an official lottery courier service.
 In New York, it is officially licensed by the New York State Gaming Commission.

-TheLotter US also operates a blog with regular updates on lottery tips, guides, and lottery game information.